Monday, January 19, 2015

 I will say that for its first first 30 minutes, Fear Her is poor but tolerable.
 The final ten minutes, however, see the episode go for broke, making the situation as big as possible.
 At this point, what had been merely bad becomes so astonishingly inept.
 Be it the television announcer's verbal orgasms over how the Olympic torch now stands for hope and love and rainbows and puppies, or the way in which a monster is chased away by two guest characters singing a song while huddling in fear, or the Doctor's final bit of grandstanding...
 Absolutely everything in this final segment is so brazenly overwrought that it becomes hilarious.

 While this is easily the worst episode of the new series' first two seasons, it does just barely avoid bottom marks thanks to two or three decent moments for the Doctor and the unintentional comedy value of the final stretch.
-Still very poor, though.
+Still poor, though.

 Overall Rating: 2/10.